Filipinos nostalgic as 'Stranger Things' cast watch old Pinoy horror movie

 Filipinos recall some of the scariest old Pinoy movies they have watched as they witness the cast of Netflix’s “Stranger Things” see an episode of ’80s horror anthology “Regal Shocker: The Movie.”

-The streaming service giant featured Millie Bobbie Brown (Eleven), Noah Schnapp (Will), Finn Wolfhard (Mike), Gaten Matarazzo (Dustin), Caleb McLaughlin (Lucas) and Sadie Sink (Max) reacting over “Aparador,” arguably the movie’s scariest segment.
+The streaming service giant featured Millie Bobby Brown (Eleven), Noah Schnapp (Will), Finn Wolfhard (Mike), Gaten Matarazzo (Dustin), Caleb McLaughlin (Lucas) and Sadie Sink (Max) reacting over “Aparador,” arguably the movie’s scariest segment.

 “Aparador” tells the story of a woman named Elizabeth Sta.
 Maria (played by Ruffa Gutierrez) who moves to an apartment with a cabinet haunted by a girl’s disturbed soul.